"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

-An important part of fairness decision-making is how much unfairness is acceptable, which we measured using fairness thresholds ranging from 0\% to 100\%, with higher thresholds indicating greater tolerance for unfairness.
+An important part of fairness decision-making is how much unfairness is acceptable, which we measured using fairness thresholds.
+Recall that we defined fairness thresholds as the maximum allowable deviation from the optimal fairness outcome of the current metric.
+Participants set thresholds ranging from 0\% to 100\%, with higher thresholds indicating greater tolerance for unfairness.
 Looking at the top Feature-Metric pairings we just described, we found that participants' fairness demands were notably stringent for existing metrics, while still allowing for \textbf{Some room for unfairness} (13 participants).
 For example, thresholds were set at on average 6.00\% for (Counterfactual Fairness|'Age') and 4.75\% for (Counterfactual Fairness|'Telephone') while this is even lower for some feature-metric pairings, such as 3.20\% for (Equalized Odds|'Foreign Worker'), and 3.50\% for (Conditional Statistical Parity|'Dependents').
 For Custom Fairness, there are no easy ways to compare between threshold levels but we found that they fluctuated a lot, for example from 0.5\% for (``Counterfactual Fairness \& Equal Opportunity''|'Gender') to 40\% for (``Outcome Test \& Counterfactual Fairness''|'Purpose') but these might be due to individual differences rather than a consistent pattern.
-However, the thresholds specified by our participants usually exceeded the legal benchmark of 20\% and the common AI development standard of around 10\%, regardless of whether the features are protected or non-protected.
+However, the thresholds specified by our participants usually exceeded thresholds often used by AI experts, such as the legal benchmark of 20\% deviation \cite{10.1145/2783258.2783311} or a common AI development standard of around 10\% deviation \cite{Gupta2021TransitioningFR}, regardless of whether the features are protected or non-protected.

 \parbox{\dimexpr\linewidth-2\fboxsep }{ \textbf{Findings summary}: In feature-metric pairings, participants tended to choose different metrics for features rather than relying on a ``one-size-fits-all'' metric selection approach.
 They also showed a strong interest in creating more complex custom metrics, either to ensure that two or more metrics would be met at the same time or by trying to integrate aspects of different metrics that they liked.
-Participants seemed to adjust their fairness thresholds based on specific feature-metric pairs, demonstrating stricter fairness demands compared to current practice by AI experts. }
+Participants seemed to adjust their fairness thresholds based on specific feature-metric pairs, demonstrating high expectations for fairness and low tolerance for unfairness. }